ryananimate-github-io/RyanAnimate-Assets/README.md

-# Ryan-Animate-Assets
+# GoAnimate Assets
-These are the Asset server files for RyanAnimate.
+These are the Asset server files for the old GoAnimate.
 Basicly a bunch of files are stored from a server so other sites connect to it.